lsst/LDM-PMT/index.rst

 within a single cycle.

 Once a plan is defined for a given cycle, it is loaded to Primavera and change-controlled.
-A plan for a cycle is loaded to Primavera during the month proceeding the start of the cycle.
+A plan for a cycle is loaded to Primavera during the month preceding the start of the cycle.

 After a cycle has started, any adjustments to the plan for that cycle which affect scope, schedule or budget must be approved by the LSST :abbr:`CCB (Change Control Board)`.